probjects/ewf-database/README.md

 As the 2019-2020 season was cut short due to the Covid pandemic, the final standings in each league were based on a points-per-game average.

 Due to repeated changes in the structure of women's football in England, promoted and relegated teams have not always been those that finished top and bottom of their division, respectively.
 For example, Doncaster Rovers Belles (`T-011-T`) placed first in the 2017-2018 tier 2 division but were ultimately relegated to tier 3 because they withdrew from the league for financial reasons.
 There has been a more consistent approach since the 2021-2022 season, with 12 teams in each division.
+Due to Reading Women (`T-023-T`) withdrawing from tier 2 at the end of the 2023-2024 season and playing in tier 5 in the 2024-2025 season, there will be 11 teams in tier 2 in 2024-2025.

 ## Using the data